Second Engine

 I also installed a new pilot bearing, a sintered bronze bearing, which I had left soaking in oil a few days.

 Next was the flywheel.
 It requires special "locking" bolts, which don't lock in any way I can see.
 The heads are a size larger than usual for 3/8-inch bolts, but that's the only visible difference between them and ordinary UNF fasteners.
 I used thread locker on them and torqued them to the requisite 46 lb ft.
 The aluminum block, if you haven't figured it out, is an impromptu crank locker.
 It worked just fine, but in retrospect, it's probably not the best way to lock the crank.
 Both of my TR engines arrived with missing ring-gear teeth, so I could be convinced that they are a little fragile.
-Better to use something that spreads the force over a number of teeth.
+Better to use something that spreads the force over a number of teeth or, better, doesn't use the ring-gear teeth at all.

 I installed the original clutch from my TR4A on the flywheel.
 In spite of the small amount of visible rust, it was still in very nice condition; the wear on the disk and spring fingers was imperceptible.